canmet-energy/tandm/README.md

 - Assign heating fuel type to the meter

+# Using TaNDM in your organization
+The TaNDM method is made available under an open-source GNU Lesser General Public License V.3 which you may see [here].
+You are welcome to download all materials posted here for use in your organization, provided that you give credit or acknowledge NRCan when they are used.
+You are under no obligation to share result of analysis, of either micro data or aggregated data.
+The method may be used for internal business purposes and analysis.
+If however you or your team make improvements to the method, such as extending it to serve new use cases, a requirement of the license is that any improvements also be made publicly available, ideally through being posted here.
+To do so, create a new branch of this repository, add your content and create a pull request to merge the branches.
+The merge will be managed by CanmetENERGY-Ottawa.
+Thanks in advance for your contributions!

 # Acknowledgements

 This work was supported by the Program of Energy Research and Development via the Canadian Energy End-use (CEE Map) project (CEO-4006) and the Canada Green Buildings Strategy.
 TaNDM was originally developed via the Integrated Community Energy Modelling project supported by NRCan’s Clean Energy Fund (0078CE).